nikig04/CS411/README.txt

 Note:
 As this app has yet to be live, everything is run under localhost using a virtual environment with Python and Django framework.
 Once you have the env set up, simply go to Django/FoodWeatherAPI and enter: python manage.py runserver, then go to http://localhost:8000/ and the site will be up!

-Also, we had setup a cronjob that can be activated by running: python manage.py runcrons.
-This is to clear the database so new weather information can be entered.
+Also, we had setup a cronjob that would clear the weather data in the database daily, because we dont want to cache old weather data.
+It doesn't run automatically (because the app is not live), but it can be activated by running: python manage.py runcrons.
+If we were to go live, we would set it up to run at 00:00 every day so that we don't have old weather data.